zocean/rna-seq-pipeline/docs/index.rst

 Requirements
 ++++++++++++

-For running the pipeline locally you need:
+To run the pipeline locally you need:

 * ``Java 8``
 * ``Cromwell, the WDL runner``

+To run the pipeline on DNANexus cloud you need:

+*``Account to DNANexus (note, computation is not free)``

 .. _quickstart: